 St Michael’s Fellowship works with disadvantaged families in London and the south east to improve their lives and futures and to secure the best possible future for their children.
-We have a head office in Streatham, south London and have three services to help families change their lives: family assessments and support in residency and the community; ‘Jigsaw’, a family contact service to keep families together where possible; and outreach to young parents in Lambeth.
+We have a head office in Streatham, south London and have three services to help families change their lives: family assessments and support in residency; ‘Jigsaw’, a family contact service to rebuild family relationships; and outreach to young parents in Lambeth.

 We aim to break intergenerational cycles of poverty and underachievement so that children may be healthy, confident and financially independent citizens.